University of Wisconsin–Madison

 Veteran – a person who served in the active military, naval, or air service and who was discharged or released under conditions other than dishonorable

-Armed Forces – the United States Army, Navy, Marine Corps, Air Force, and Coast Guard, including their Reserve components
+Armed Forces – the United States Army, Navy, Marine Corps, Air Force, Space Force, and Coast Guard, including their Reserve components

 Reserve Component – the Army, Naval, Marine Corps, Air Force, and Coast Guard Reserves and the Army and Air National Guard of the United States